 Most standard dose flu shots are given into the muscle with a needle.
 A high-dose flu shot may be recommended for older people.
-The nasal spray vaccine is not recommended for use during the 2016-2017 season because of concerns about its effectiveness.
+The CDC did not recommend the nasal spray vaccine last year, and again is not recommending for use during the 2017-2018 season because of concerns about its effectiveness.
 Only the injectable flu shots are recommended for use this season.
-2016-2017 flu vaccines have been updated to better match circulating viruses.
+2017-2018 flu vaccines have been updated to better match circulating viruses.